DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 print(all_images[0])
 {% endhighlight %}

-At this point the notebook opens a sample of your data to make sure everything is working as expected.
+At this point, the notebook opens a sample of the data to make sure everything is working as expected.
 The ‘show_tensor()’ function will display three channels of a tensor as an image.
 In my particular example, I’m dealing with six channel imagery which is actually two stacked RGB images.
 The notebook is displaying the first three channels as an image and the last three as another image.

 {% highlight python %}
 # try opening an image and displaying channels 0,1,2 anf 3,4,5